 Equipment value$18,750

 Goodwill multiplier calibrated against BizBuySell 2025 small business transaction data (~9,500 reported sales across 100+ industries).
-For general business businesses, 1.5x SDE reflects typical residual goodwill after tangible assets are accounted for separately.
+For law firm businesses, 1.8x SDE reflects typical residual goodwill after tangible assets are accounted for separately.

 6 · Triangulated Valuation